georgian-io/GAL/README.md

 - Produce technical briefings.
 - Create introductory notebooks.
 - Apply our learnings to real-world use cases.
-- Transform our knowledge into open-source, reusable assets and toolkits.
+- Produce open-source, reusable assets and toolkits.

-To further support for our companies, we also:
+We also:

-- Run benchmarks to evaluate the performance of new techniques.
+- Run benchmarks that aim to evaluate the performance of new techniques.
-- Develop playbooks to guide users through the evolving AI landscape.
+- Develop playbooks to help users through the evolving AI landscape.

 In this repo, we share some of the outputs of our research.